The Early Days: Presbyterian Meeting House Burial Ground

 His civic duties were manifold.
 During the War of 1812, he served as the First Sergeant in the First Regiment of the DC Militia and was a member of the City Council.
 Smith was also an official of the Washington Society of Alexandria and later became the Director of the Alexandria Canal and the Potomac Bank.
 His leadership skills were further highlighted when he took on the role of President for the Fire Insurance Company of Alexandria.

-In the realm of business, Smith was a prosperous merchant specializing in imported glass and china.
+In business, Smith was a prosperous merchant specializing in imported glass and china.
 His store was strategically located at the corner of King and Water streets or possibly Ramsay’s Wharf.
 He was also the Commissioner of the Domestic Manufacturing Company, which later became the Mount Vernon Manufacturing Co.
 Furthermore, from 1825 to 1841, he operated the Wilkes Street Pottery, and his company, Hugh Smith & Co., was renowned for earthenware, glass, and china merchandise.

 Smith’s wealth was evident not only in his business ventures but also in his assets.
 He owned 81 acres atop Stump Hill along the road to Leesburg, a part of which later became the Ivy Hill Cemetery.
 Records from the 1810 census indicate that he owned five slaves.
 However, in a commendable act, Hugh Smith, along with Hugh C. Smith, manumitted over twenty-eight slaves of African descent.